influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/about_the_project/contributing.md

     parent: About the project
 ---

-[Contributing to InfluxDB](https://github.com/influxdata/influxdb/blob/master/CONTRIBUTING.md) is available on GitHub.
+Information on [contributing to InfluxDB OSS](https://github.com/influxdata/influxdb/blob/master/CONTRIBUTING.md) is available on GitHub.